-See how to make a spider using this easy tutorial.
-(And see why we even started this craft!)
-It's probably the cutest diy spider you'll ever make.
+See how to make spiders out of pipe cleaners using this easy tutorial - probably the cutest diy spider craft you'll ever make!

 If you are looking for more kids crafts, also check out